Many Teenagers suffer from crippling Anxiety. And many Parents Forget Just How Hard it is To Be A Teenager

 All of us are anxious at some time in our lives.
 And teenagers will naturally be anxious during times of exams or during relationship breakdowns when everything is so new.
 But the most common causes of anxiety include:

-- School Grades and Expectation to Do Well
+- School Grades and Expectations to Do Well

 - Immature brain development (particularly in boys)